stobias2014/NOVDMVCodeChallengeTobiasSaul/README.md

 # DMV Code Challenge

 ### **Overview**
 This is a small C# .net core application we developed and is an appointment scheduler for the Department of Motor Vehicles (DMV).
-The application reads in data for customers and randomly assigns a customer to a random teller.
-Your mission, if you choose to accept, is to create an algorithm that more efficiently assigns customers to tellers.
+The application reads in data for customers and all customers to a single Teller.
  *Customer*

 *	5,000 Total